 Previous Reports have commented on the reporting and monitoring of project development costs.
 The contracted cost consultant has a principal responsibility to prepare relevant financial information on the project development for the Project Control Group (PCG).
 The PCG was established to oversee the project and comprises representatives of DPTI, AOSMA, the South Australian Cricket Association and the South Australian National Football League.
+Our review noted that the PCG did not meet during the current designated reporting period.
+We were advised by DPTI that a report prepared by the cost consultant on the financial position for the project as at 30 June 2019 is to be presented to the PCG at its next meeting, which is expected to occur in late August 2019.

-In my last Report I noted that the remaining uncommitted project contingency as at 31 December 2017 was \$80 000.
+DPTI advised that the remaining uncommitted project contingency as at 30 June 2019 was \$372 000.